asteroid-team/torch-audiomentations/README.md

  tensors are supported now.
 * Make `sample_rate` optional.
 Allow specifying `sample_rate` in `__init__` instead of `forward`.
 This means torchaudio transforms can be used in `Compose` now.
 * Fix a bug where one could not use the `parameters` method of the `nn.Module` subclass
+* Fix a bug where files with uppercase filename extension were not found

 ## v0.4.0 (2020-11-10)